tddg/cs675-spring20/info.md

 * have had industry experience.

-You should be in communication with me (the instructor) before semester begins to request an override.
+You should be in communication with me (the instructor) before the semester begins to request an override.

 ## Who is this course for?